eclipse-glsp/glsp-website-source/content/gallery/navigation.md

   image = "navigation.gif"
 +++

-A custom editor showing the navigation bewteen a diagram and source code.
+A custom editor showing the navigation between a diagram and source code.